The History of Neodymium Magnets

-Endless Neodymium Applications
+Endless Neodymium Magnets Applications

-Neodymium Iron Boron magnets were immediately more popular than Samarium Cobalt magnets, mainly due to the significant price difference.
+Neodymium magnets were immediately more popular than Samarium Cobalt magnets, mainly due to the significant price difference.
 Both iron and neodymium were significantly lower in purchase price than the cobalt and samarium used in SmCo.
 Applications requiring a greater tolerance of high temperatures and resistance to corrosion remain better suited to Samarium Cobalt magnets, but NdFeB expanded the possibilities for high-strength permanent magnets.

 - Mobile phones

 - Wind turbines

 Although China continues to mine and produce 87% of the world’s Neodymium magnets (NdFeB magnets), (source: Marco Polo 16th November 2021) , the ever-increasing demand is driving the development of reserves in many other territories.
 Additionally, waste has been identified as a key source of rare earth magnet material and programmes such as SUSMAGPRO in the European Union is developing processes to recover, reuse and recycle such magnets.

 - SUSMAGPRO – Rare Earth Magnets Recycling Task Force

 - Rare Earth Magnets in Electric Vehicle Motors

 Magnet and Magnet Assembly Design

 Bunting designs and manufactures a wide range of magnets and magnetic assemblies.
 Many are bespoke for specific applications.
 For further information on any of the products mentioned in this article, or for bespoke magnet assemblies and magnet designs, please contact us via: